xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------

-2017.21  Jul 28, 2017
+   -- bug (keith)   Fix cascade again ... it will work someday -- bug (keith)   Fix failed backup in some subfolders 2017.21  Jul 28, 2017
    -- enh (keith)   Add the block of channels model
    -- enh (keith)   Add option to display fades as ramps on the On effect and Twinkle effect ...